Pokefi (WiFi Modem) Review - Affordable Data Packages in 60+ Countries (5GB for USD$15)

 In the interest of keeping the length of this post a little shorter, I will refrain from going into too much detail of the alternatives.

-Very reasonably priced data, but this SIM can only be purchased in Singapore and is obviously not as sharing friendly as a dedicated WiFi Modem device.
+Very reasonably priced data, but this SIM can only be purchased in Singapore (or on Jetstar Asia flights) and is obviously not as sharing friendly as a dedicated WiFi Modem device.

 I do not know much about this device and haven't been able to locate many "personal" reviews (except this?), but it seems that their data packages are more expensive.
 This reviewer also reviewed Pokefi and seems to prefer GlocalMe, but the data packages are too expensive for my liking.